biostat-jieding/SurvDC/README.md

 - **margins** a list used to define the distribution structures of both the survival and censoring margins.
 Specifically, it contains the following elements:
   - **survfam** a character string that defines the assumed distribution for the survival time random variable, including *"lnorm"* for log-normal distribution, *"weibull"* for weibull distribution (other options will be added in the near future).
   - **censfam** a character string that defines the assumed distribution for the censoring time random variable, and the details are the same as those shown in *survfam*.
-  - **survtrunc** a positive numeric value thats denotes the value of truncation for the assumed distribution, that is, *survfam*.
-  - **censtrunc** a positive numeric value thats denotes the value of truncation for the assumed distribution, that is, *censfam*.
 - **cure** a logical value that indicates whether the existence of a cured fraction should be considered.
 - **Var** a list that controls the execution of the bootstrap for variance estimation, and it contains two elements: *do* is a logical value with default *FALSE* to tell the function whether the boostrap-based variances should be calculated; *nboot* is a numeric integer that specifies the number of bootstrap samples.
 - **control** indicates more detailed control of the underlying model fitting procedures.
 It is a list of the following three arguments: